maszynatrurla/attiny_pypi_flasher/README.md

  * read - reads contents of program memory; results are printed to console and/or output file;
  * read-fuses-n-crap - reads signature, lock bits, fuse bits and calibration bits and prints them;
  * write-fuse - writes fuse bits (interactive);
+ * read-eeprom - reads contents of EEPROM; results are printed to console and/or output file;
+ * write-eeprom - writes contents of .bin file to EEPROM;
  * list-mcus - list possible values for --mcu option (supported models).

 Important: use --low_speed option if your microcontroller is fused to run with slow clock speed (e.g. ATTINY13 with internal 128kHz osc).